eswan18/ethanswan.com/_posts/2021-04-11-apt-hunting-python.md

 It's in Little Italy, which is not a popular choice for Chicago young professionals, but is comfortable and has a decent set of restaurants.
 I suspect that a similar unit in a more "hip" neighborhood might be out of my price range.
 And my real office (not my extra bedroom, which has been serving in that capacity since I moved here) is a 10-minute bike ride away.
-The north side, a potential relocation option, would bring with it a commute at least twice as long.
+The north side, home of many of those hip neighborhoods, would bring with it a commute at least twice as long.

 On the other hand, my primary motivation in moving to a big city was exploration and experience.
 I wanted to get to know Chicago, particularly its neighborhoods.